NilFoundation/proof-market-toolchain/gitbook-docs/developers/statements.md

-# Circuit developer

-This is an entity that prepares circuits for Proof Market.
+# Circuits and statements

+Anyone can generate circuits.
+Circuits are serialized & published on Proof Market, allowing their reuse by all market participants.
 The most efficient way to create a circuit definition for Proof Market is [zkLLVM](https://github.com/NilFoundation/zkllvm) circuit compiler.
 You can find the required dependencies and build instructions in the [zkLLVM's repository](https://github.com/NilFoundation/zkllvm).

-Anyone can generate circuits.
-They are serialized & published on Proof Market, allowing reuse of the circuits by all proof requesters.

 ## Create a circuit